salcedoe/MtMdocs/docs/dataProcessing/HypTesting.md

 ```

 ![histogram of exam scores](images/histogram-exam-grades-1-4.png){ width="400"}
->Loading the `examgrades.mat` file returns a numeric 120X5 matrix as the variable `grades`.
+>Loading the `examgrades.mat` file returns a numeric 120×5 matrix as the variable `grades`.
 This matrix contains exam scores ranging from 0 to 100.
 The scores for a given exam are organized by column, so column 1 contains Exam 1 scores, column 2 contains Exam 2 scores, etc. There are 5 different exams (columns) and 120 students (rows).
 Plotted here is a histogram of the scores from Exam 1 (blue) and 4 (orange).
 The distribution of scores appears to be normal for both exams.

 ### Testing for Normality

 Eyeballing the histograms, it looks like the data is normally distributed.
 But in an official report, you probably want a more officious way to state the data was normal.
 Fortunately, there are several different tests you can use.

+!!! tip "See Also"
+    Visually assessing normality (symmetry in histograms, box plots, skewness) is covered in more depth on the [Sampling and Distributions](SamplesDistributions.md) page.
+Here, we go one step further and use a formal statistical test instead of just eyeballing it.

 To test if your samples have a normal distribution, you can use the Anderson Darling test with the MATLAB function [**`adtest`**](https://www.mathworks.com/help/stats/adtest.html)(1).
 { .annotate}